-- DO NOT use aluminium or galvanised containers
+▶ DO NOT use aluminium or galvanised containers

 - Check regularly for spills and leaks

-- ► Lined metal can, lined metal pail/ can.
+- ▶ Lined metal can, lined metal pail/ can.

 - ▶ Plastic pail.

-- Polyliner drum.
+- Polvliner drum.

-- ▶ Packing as rec

 - Packing as recommended by manufacturer.

-For low viscosity materials

-- Suitable container For low viscosity materials
+Suitable container For low viscosity materials

-- Drums and ierricans must be of the non-removable head type.

-- ▶ Where a can is to be used as an inner package, the can must have a screwed enclosure.
+- ▶ Drums and jerricans must be of the non-removable head type. - ▶ Where a can is to be used as an inner package, the can must have a screwed enclosure.